Andrea Dupé: 2025

 In early 2025, Dupé joined AS Motorsport for the Formula Winter Series.
 He scored points and contributed to the team's seventh-place finish in the team standings.
-He achieved multiple top-three finishes in the rookie classification, including a best result of 8th overall and 2nd among rookies.
+He achieved multiple top-three finishes in the rookie classification, including a best result of eighth overall and second among rookies.
 Dupé then joined PHM Racing for the start of the 2025 Italian F4 Championship.

 In July 2025, Dupé switched to Prema Racing for the remaining rounds of the Italian F4 Championship, competing alongside Kean Nakamura-Berta, Oleksandr Bondarev, Sebastian Wheldon, Zhenrui Chi, and Salim Hanna.
 He was committed to a full campaign in the 2025 E4 Championship.

+Formula Regional (2026–)

+2026

+During pre-season, Dupé joined G4 Racing to contest the Formula Regional Middle East Trophy.

+Dupé competing at the Red Bull Ring during the 2026 Formula Regional European Championship.

+For his main campaign, Dupé joined Van Amersfoort Racing, racing in the Formula Regional European Championship.
+Ahead of the opening round, Auto Hebdo published a profile highlighting his progression through karting and junior single-seaters, as well as his resilience following several physical setbacks.

+At Monza in June 2026, Dupé secured his first podium in the 2026 Formula Regional European Championship, finishing third after Sebastian Wheldon received two post-race five-second penalties.

+Personal life

 Dupé is coached by former French racing driver Bruno Besson.

+As of January 2026, Dupé is a member of The Grid Agency, led by Guillaume Le Goff, and is managed by Jeremy Satis alongside Pierre Gasly and Isack Hadjar.